Kischy/SimpleMicro/README.md

 ```c++
 smpmcr::LList<int> list; // Initializes a list of integers
 ```
 The dynamic linked list has all the functionality of the static linked list except for the `maxSize` function.
 Do use this class with care.
 Using dynamic memory allocation on a microcontroller can lead to heap fragmentation.
+Also see the LinkedList.ino example.

 ### ToDo list:

- - Add Example for Timer Listener

- - Add EventListener

- - Add Example for EventListener

- - Add custom Events

- - Add Examples for custom Events
+ - Add custom Events for Button presses with examples

  - Add Examples to Readme